Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Preliminaries

 Since $j_{+}$ and $j_{-}$ are continuous embeddings we have $\hat{\Theta} \in \Lb(\mathcal{B}_{+},\mathcal{B}_{-})$.
 Moreover, $j_{+}\adjun = j_{-}$ and $j_{-}\adjun = j_{+}$.\footnote{We regard the adjoint w.r.t.\ the dual pair $(\mathcal{B}_{+},\mathcal{B}_{-})$, i.e., if $A \colon \mathcal{B}_{+} \to H$, then $A\adjun\colon H \to \mathcal{B}_{-}$ and analogously if $\mathcal{B}_{+}$ is the codomain.
 It is the reverse way around for $\mathcal{B}_{-}$.} This implies

 Furthermore we have

 which implies that $\hat{\Theta}$ is self-adjoint and therefore maximally dissipative.
-Hence, also $\hat{\Theta}^{-1}$ is maximally dissipative (in the sense of linear relations).
-Finally, we can apply \cite[Prop.~2.4.10]{Sk-Phd2021}, which deduces the maximal dissipativity of $A_{\Theta}$ from the maximal dissipativity of $\hat{\Theta}^{-1}$ (Note that \cite{Sk-Phd2021} uses a different notation.
-The operator $A_{\Theta}$ corresponds to $A_{\hat{\Theta}^{-1}}$ in the notation of \cite{Sk-Phd2021}). \end{proof}
+Hence, $\hat{\Theta}^{-1}$ is maximally dissipative (in the sense of linear relations).
+Finally, we can apply \cite[Prop.~2.4.10]{Sk-Phd2021}, which deduces the maximal dissipativity of $A_{\Theta}$ from the maximal dissipativity of $\hat{\Theta}^{-1}$.\footnote{We point out that \cite{Sk-Phd2021} uses a different notation.
+The operator $A_{\Theta}$ corresponds to $A_{\hat{\Theta}^{-1}}$ in the notation of \cite{Sk-Phd2021}.} \end{proof}